How to keep your conservatory warm in winter

 While you don't usually get any types of cavity wall insulation for conservatories, it is still important that yours isn't unnecessarily leaking hot air out into the open.

-If you have a glazed roof, advances in conservatory technology have now made it possible to convert it into a solid state roof.
+If you have a glazed roof, advances in conservatory technology have now made it possible to convert it into a solid-state roof.
 This means that your conservatory becomes more like an extension and will benefit from having a more insulated roof that stops much more heat from escaping.

 Flooring

 What you have on your floor plays a huge role in how warm your conservatory stays in winter.
-If you're still at the design stage then you might want to consider factoring in underfloor heating as this will really make a difference.
+If you're still at the design stage, then you might want to consider factoring in underfloor heating as this will really make a difference.
 However, the floor covering you choose can make a big contribution to keeping your conservatory warm.

 Curtains and blinds

 Your choice of window covering will have a huge impact on how warm your conservatory gets during winter and how cool you can keep it during summer.
-If you have nothing on your windows then you might find that your room gets too sweltering during summer and far too cold during winter, which is obviously the worst of both worlds.
-Instead it's better to have a combination of blinds and curtains to give you maximum flexibility all year round.
+If you have nothing on your windows, then you might find that your room gets too sweltering during summer and far too cold during winter, which is obviously the worst of both worlds.
+Instead, it's better to have a combination of blinds and curtains to give you maximum flexibility all year round.

 Vertical hanging blinds or horizontal Venetian blinds are absolutely brilliant for the summer months as they can be fully drawn back, semi-opened or completely closed depending on the temperature and amount of sunlight available.
-This enables you to let in the warmth of the sun where necessary but also protect yourself from the full impact of the suns rays.
+This enables you to let in the warmth of the sun where necessary, but also protect yourself from the full impact of the sun's rays.

-Curtains that can be tied back out of the way during warm, sunny days will suddenly become very useful when it's cold as they can be drawn across to trap in the heat and prove a very cosy atmosphere, therefore making your room useable whatever the weather.
+Curtains that can be tied back out of the way during warm, sunny days will suddenly become very useful when it's cold as they can be drawn across to trap in the heat and prove a very cosy atmosphere, therefore making your room usable whatever the weather.

 Electric heating